hashivim/homebrew-hashibrew/README.md

 Keep in mind that you are intentionally messing with the Homebrew space-time continuum by using this tap.
 I cannot and will not be held responsible for anything that happens.

+## Maintaining This Tap

+Maintenance of this tap is entirely automated with Rake.

+-   `rake` followed by the name of a formula will update that formula.

+-   `rake formulas` will update all the formulas.

+-   `rake commit` will find modified formulas, commit them to Git, and push to origin.

+-   `rake default` does `rake formulas`, then `rake commit`.

+To add a new product, simply add a Rake task similar to the ones that already exist.

 ## Contributing